catchorg/Catch2/docs/configuration.md

 Nonetheless there are still some occasions where finer control is needed.
 For these occasions Catch exposes a set of macros for configuring how it is built.

-## main()/ implementation

-    CATCH_CONFIG_MAIN      // Designates this as implementation file and defines main() CATCH_CONFIG_RUNNER    // Designates this as implementation file

-Although Catch is header only it still, internally, maintains a distinction between interface headers and headers that contain implementation.
-Only one source file in your test project should compile the implementation headers and this is controlled through the use of one of these macros - one of these identifiers should be defined before including Catch in *exactly one implementation file in your project*.

-## Reporter / Listener interfaces

-    CATCH_CONFIG_EXTERNAL_INTERFACES  // Brings in necessary headers for Reporter/Listener implementation

-Brings in various parts of Catch that are required for user defined Reporters and Listeners.
-This means that new Reporters and Listeners can be defined in this file as well as in the main file.

-Implied by both `CATCH_CONFIG_MAIN` and `CATCH_CONFIG_RUNNER`.

 ## Prefixing Catch macros